paragdhoble/Study_Document/TestNG_Question.md

 @AfterSuite

 3.How to set priorities in TestNG?
-This is used to set the priorities of the Test Cases if the priorities not set then it will execute alphabetically If we want to give a test method, priority higher than the default priority then we can simply assign a negative value to the priority attribute of that test method.
+-This is used to set the priorities of the Test Cases if the priorities not set then it will execute alphabetically If we want to give a test method, priority higher than the default priority then we can simply assign a negative value to the priority attribute of that test method.
 Test with no priorities will execute first and have the default value 0 EX:-